felipenmartins/Robotics-Simulation-Labs/Lab1/ReadMe.md

 In the following lab activities, we will control the virtual robot using Python.

 ## Next Lab
+In the next lab you will learn more about controllers in Webots.
+You will also investigate sensor values, test motors and implementat a finite-state machine to make the robot follow a line.

 Go to [Lab 2](../Lab2/ReadMe.md) - Line-following behavior with State-Machine.

 Back to [main page](../README.md).